-Salesforce Stakeholder and Employee Review: Keeping in mind the Salesforce MVP feedback, we review nominations again with a diverse of people from across the company.
+Salesforce Stakeholder and Employee Review: Keeping in mind the Salesforce MVP feedback, we review nominations again with a diverse set of people from across the company.
 This group includes members from teams like Salesforce.org, AppExchange, Alliances, Salesforce Developer Relations, Salesforce Admin Relations, and others.
-This diverse group helps us make sure all communities, groups, and regions are fairly represented.
+This wide group helps us make sure all communities, groups, and regions are fairly represented.
 We then meet to review nominations and share stories about all of the awesome things the members of our community are doing.

 The Final List: Finally, we create the list of new Salesforce MVPs to be awarded!
 The new class is notified the night before we make the official announcement on Twitter, in the Community, and on the Salesforce blog.